fdvorak/stratEst/README.md

 ## Installation

-The most recent CRAN version of stratEst is installed by executing the following command in the  console:
+The most recent CRAN version of stratEst is installed by executing the following command in the R console:

 ``` r
 install.packages("stratEst")
 ```

-The development version of the package can be installed from GitHub with the help of the package  (Wickham, Hester, and Chang 2020):
+The development version of the package can be installed from GitHub with the help of the package devtools (Wickham, Hester, and Chang 2020):

 ``` r
 install.packages("devtools")